Universal DAO

 To use Universal DAO in any case, configure the common items explicitly in the application before using the functions of Universal DAO.

-Just by adding JPA annotation to Entity, a simple CRUD can be created without writing SQL.
-SQL statements are constructed at runtime based on JPA annotations.
+Just by adding Jakarta Persistence annotation to Entity, a simple CRUD can be created without writing SQL.
+SQL statements are constructed at runtime based on Jakarta Persistence annotations.

 • Registration/Batch registration